 Re-Materialization is the most dangerous part of Vortex flight.
 A TARDIS has an Automatic Landing Procedure for Materialization, but it is advisable for the operator to use manual materialization since even minor malfunctions in the Automatic Procedure could destroy the TARDIS by sending it outside the Time Spiral.

-Manual materialization can be enacted by first toggling Materialization Switch #1, which extends the Dimensional Stabilizers into the Multiverse, and then Materialization Switch #2, which uses a materialization field to displace the atmosphere from the area and causes the dematerialization circuit to extend the Exo-Plasmic Shell into real space.
+An indicator light will signal that Switch #1 can be toggled.
+Manual materialization can be enacted by toggling Materialization Switch #1, which extends the Dimensional Stabilizers into the Multiverse.
+A second light indicates that the operator can use Materialization Switch #2, which uses a materialization field to displace the atmosphere from the area and causes the dematerialization circuit to extend the Exo-Plasmic Shell into real space.
 After Materialization, a TARDIS's Artron Mainframe sends a very subtle telepathic signal to the crew to alert them to the fact that the ship has landed.
 A chime alert can be set to sound when Materialialization has been completed.
-There is also a small light on the console that indicates when the TARDIS has finished materialization.
+There is also a small indicator light on the console that shows when the TARDIS has completed the materialization.
 Zeroing the co-ordinate differential automatic systems to reactivate the real world interface is the 387th and final stage in a TARDIS's space-time flight.

 The operator should never initiate a Re-Materialization by deactivating the temporal stabilizer and pulling down the transitional element control rod.
 This would result in a TARDIS exiting the interstitial continuum at the perihelion of a temporal ellipse, which can induce buffering in the TARDIS's harmonic wave packet transference.
 In some cases it can even sever the main Fluid Links.